(Pictured above: Award-winning documentary filmmaker Dawn Porter leads a session at the February 2017 workshop.)

 - Legal: libel, copyright law, plagiarism, how to avoid litigation

-The workshop will include one-on-one coaching, as well as ongoing support for participants via phone or Skype with veteran journalists and legal experts for up to a year following the course.
+The workshop includes one-on-one coaching, as well as ongoing support for participants via phone or Skype with veteran journalists and legal experts for up to a year following the course.